tesurijp/TOTP-Tizen/README.md

 # setup
 You need change key info.
  1. Open index.html
- 1. Goto info list and edit these.
+ 1. Goto info list and edit it.
   Service1/2/3 is service name (eg. Google/Microsoft)
   Account?? is account in service.
   last JBSW... is TOTP secret key.